Maria Caroline Gibert de Lametz

-Marie Caroline Gibert de Lametz, (18 July 1793 – 25 November 1879), was a French stage actress and a Princess Consort and regent de facto of Monaco by marriage to Florestan I, Prince of Monaco.
+Marie Caroline Gibert de Lametz, (18 July 1793 – 25 November 1879), was a French stage actress and a princess consort and regent de facto of Monaco by marriage to Florestan I, Prince of Monaco.

 Life

-She was the daughter of Charles-Thomas Gibert (b.
-1765), who was a lawyer, and Marie-Françoise Le Gras de Vaubercey (1766–1842).
-The marriage of her parents ended in divorce, and she became the adopted stepdaughter of Antoine Rouyer de Lametz (1762–1836), Chevalier d'Empire and Knight of the Legion of Honour.
+She was the daughter of Charles-Thomas Gibert, who was a lawyer, and Marie-Françoise Le Gras de Vaubercey.
+The marriage of her parents ended in divorce, and she became the adopted stepdaughter of Antoine Rouyer de Lametz (1762–1836), Chevalier de l'Empire and Knight of the Legion of Honour.

-Marie Caroline was originally a stage actress, as was her future spouse, Florestan.
+Marie Caroline was a stage actress, as was her future spouse, Florestan.
 Maria Caroline Gibert de Lametz and Prince Florestan of Monaco, at that time both actors, married in Commercy on 27 November 1816 and had two children: Prince Charles III, and Princess Florestine.

 She was described as a skillful businesswoman: she handled the economy of the family, and successfully managed the fortune her spouse inherited from his mother (who had excluded her eldest son from her will because of his illegitimate issue) in 1826.